-To our knowledge, based solely on a review of the copies of such reports furnished to us, and written representations that no other reports were required during the fiscal year ended December 31, 2017, all reports required to be filed under Section 16(a) were filed on a timely basis.
+To our knowledge, based solely on a review of the copies of such reports furnished to us, and written representations that no other reports were required during the fiscal year ended December 31, 2019, all reports required to be filed under Section 16(a) were filed on a timely basis, except for one report relating to one transaction for each of Dr. Cohen, Mr. Holmer, Mr. Catlin, Mr. Hochman, Ms. Jacques, Dr. Jenkins and Mr. Panayiotopoulos, each of which was reported late due to an administrative error.